HISTORY OF WHITNEY LODGE #229 F & AM

 that may be termed "CHARITY".
 It is impossible to express our gratitude

-individually to all the people, members and nonmembers of the Order, the
+individually to all the people, members and nonmembers of the Order,

 organizations and business establishments, who contributed to our success